Do You Have A Vocation

 The call to reconciliation and unity demands sensitivity, strength and determination.
 It calls for dialogue, openness and a non-judgmental spirit.
 It means we listen to others without criticism or ridicule.
 It is a road that daily leads to crucifixion.
 It calls for repentance and a lifetime of walking in forgiveness.
 It is where we need to understand more than be understood, it is that place where Truth is revealed in the person of Jesus Christ.

-Companions of Jesus live dispersed within the world and live and work alongside those who have no faith and often are hurting from rejection and abuse.
+Companions of Jesus live mainly dispersed solitary lives around the world, and live and work alongside those who have no faith or/and often are hurting from rejection and abuse from within church structures.
 (Sadly the abuse has come often from within churches and families.)
-Our calling is to show the love of God to all we meet and share this earth with believing that all are God's Children and that all creation is yearning to be set free.
+Our calling is to show the love of God to all we meet and share this earth with, believing that all are God's Children and that all creation is yearning to be set free.